The role of sibling aggression during childhood in decision-making during adulthood

 Aims and Hypotheses

-This study explores the link between childhood sibling aggression and decision-making in adulthood.
-Study 1 examines the relationship between experiences of sibling aggression and decision-making styles.
-Study 2 investigates the effect of sibling aggression on performance in risky decision-making tasks.
+Two studies investigated the link between childhood sibling aggression and decision-making in adulthood.
+Study 1 examined the relationship between aggression experiences and decision-making styles, while Study 2 focused on the impact of aggression on performance in risky decision-making tasks.

-Study 1 used an online survey of 142 adults (ages 25-70) who had experienced sibling conflict.
-Participants were categorized into groups based on their roles in the sibling aggression: mutual victim/perpetrator, victim only, perpetrator only, and no aggression.
-Three questionnaires were used: a demographics questionnaire, the Experiences of Sibling Aggression Scale (ESAS), and the General Decision-Making Style Questionnaire (GDMS).
-ESAS measured different types of sibling interactions, while GDMS assessed various decision-making styles (rational, intuitive, avoidant, spontaneous, dependent).
+Study 1 used an online survey of 142 adults (aged 25-70) who had experienced sibling conflict.
+Participants were categorized based on their self-reported roles in sibling aggression (mutual victim/perpetrator, victim only, perpetrator only, or no aggression).
+They completed questionnaires assessing sibling aggression experiences and decision-making styles.

 Study 1: Summary

-Study 1 found a link between using aggression for dominance and an avoidant decision-making style in adulthood.
+Study 1 showed a connection between using aggression to assert dominance during childhood and specific decision-making styles in adulthood.

 Study 2: Summary

-Study 2 found no direct link between sibling aggression experience and performance on the IGT.
-Gender differences in the experience of sibling aggression emerged.
+Study 2 found no significant link between childhood sibling aggression and performance on risky decision-making tasks.
+However, it highlighted a gender difference in the experience of sibling aggression.

 General Discussion